ashanbrown/rspec-change_to_now/README.md

 * `to_now` can also be called as `now_to`
 * `not_to_now` can also be called `not_to`, `to_not`, `to_not_now` and `not_now_to`

+## Installation

+Add this line to your application's Gemfile:

+    gem 'rspec-change_to_now'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install rspec-change_to_now

+And require it as:

+    require 'rspec/change_to_now'

 ## Why is this useful?